Michedev/tensorguard/README.md

-# Shape Guard
+# Tensor Guard

-ShapeGuard is a tool to help with handling shapes in Tensorflow.
+TensorGuard is a tool to help with handling shapes in any tensor based library (e.g. Numpy, Pytorch, Tensorflow).